Are you considering using CBD oil for sleep? Do you have questions about safety, effectiveness, and legality?

 Exercise

 Getting moderate exercise on a daily basis may help to improve sleep.
-Vigorous activities tend to have a stimulating effect and are best done in the morning hours so they don’t interfere with falling asleep at night.
+Vigorous activities tend to have a stimulating effect and are best done in the morning or afternoon hours so they don’t interfere with falling asleep at night.
 Yoga and light stretching are calming and can be performed in the evening hours.

 Sleep Hygiene

-Practicing good sleep hygiene is an often overlooked remedy that can be extremely helpful for many people.
+Practicing good sleep hygiene is an often overlooked lifestyle modification that can be extremely helpful for many people.
 Going to bed and waking at the same time every day may help to establish regular patterns and regulate the circadian rhythm.
 Performing a calming bedtime routine is also a great way to signal the body and brain that it is time for rest.

 The Bottom Line